Prep volleyball: Spartans earn ticket to make run at repeat state title

 Hyre praised Bennett, a junior setter and transfer who has improved and become more comfortable in Corvallis’ fast attack.
 He also singled out junior Michaela Berning, a versatile option as a hitter or blocker.

 Corvallis opens its state tournament run with a 1:15 p.m.
-Friday quarterfinal at Liberty High School against fifth-seeded Crook County or 12th-seeded Ashland.
-The semifinals are Friday and the championship match Saturday.
+Friday quarterfinal at Liberty High School against fifth-seeded Crook County.
+The semifinals are Friday night and the championship match Saturday night.

 “We have all the talent in the world.
 We’re so capable of doing this,” Gregg said.
 “It’s just actually getting us to believe and play like we know we can.”